asethwright/viewmedica-docs/README.md

 Tells the ViewMedica player either:

-a. which content item it should open to and open in video mode
+- which content item it should open to and open in video mode
-b. which library, collection, or group it should open to
+- which library, collection, or group it should open to

 A full list of openthis codes can be found in your viewmedica.com account under installation support.